manatools/dnfdaemon/docs/server.rst

 .. function:: Unlock()

-   Get the daemon Lock, if posible
+   Release the daemon Lock, if posible

 Repository and config methods
 ------------------------------